titipata/affiliation_parser/README.md

 (work in progress)

-Simple parser for MEDLINE and Pubmed Open-Access affiliation string.
+Fast and simple parser for MEDLINE and Pubmed Open-Access affiliation string.
 We can parse multiple fields from the affiliation string including department, affiliation, location, country, email and zip code from affiliation text.